nagasudhirpulla/taming_python/blog/skills/oauth_authorize_code_flow.md

 * In this flask server, flask session is used for managing the user session.
 Other approaches for managing user sessions like using ***flask-login*** can also be adopted.

 ### PKCE in OAuth 2.0 Authorization code flow

-Proof Key for Code Exchange (PKCE) add additional security while
+* Proof Key for Code Exchange (PKCE) adds additional security while exchanging authorization code between client and OAuth server
+* While sending the login

 ![OAuth authorization code flow with PKCE workflow](https://github.com/nagasudhirpulla/taming_python/blob/master/blog/skills/assets/img/oauth%20authorization%20code%20flow%20with%20pkce%20workflow.png?raw=true)

 ### Video